Annelie135/Annelie135.github.io/_pages/about.md

 title: "About us"
 ---

-At AURA, we believe jewellery should do more than adorn — it should express.
+We believe jewellery should do more than adorn — it should express.
 Each piece is thoughtfully designed to capture quiet confidence, effortless beauty, and the moments that matter most.

 Handcrafted in small batches, our collections blend timeless craftsmanship with modern simplicity.
 From the first sketch to the final polish, we focus on details that last — pieces made to be worn, loved, and passed down.